donaldwuid/unreal_source_explained/main/rendering.md

 }
 ```

-For static draw commands, they are stored in `FScene`, see more details in the following chain,
+For static draw commands, they are stored in `FScene`, see the ownership chain below,

 - `FScene* FSceneRenderer::Scene`
 - `FCachedPassMeshDrawList FScene::CachedDrawLists[EMeshPass::Num];`
 - `TSparseArray<FMeshDrawCommand> FCachedPassMeshDrawList::MeshDrawCommands`

-For dynamic draw commands they are stored in the `FViewInfo`, see more details in the following chain,
+For dynamic draw commands they are stored in the `FViewInfo`, see the ownership chain below,

 - View, `TArray<FViewInfo> FSceneRenderer::Views`
 - `TStaticArray<FParallelMeshDrawCommandPass, EMeshPass::Num> FViewInfo::ParallelMeshDrawCommandPasses`